MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 ### Filter for UWP apps

-If you are looking for UWP apps that are compatible with Surface Hub, you can filter your search with a command like this:
+If you're looking for UWP apps that are compatible with Surface Hub, you can filter your search with a command like this:

 ```shell
 winget search --source msstore --query uwp